 Iframes are also difficult to index by search engines.
 Even when they are indexed, the users are usually sent to the wrong page.

-However, the biggest disadvantage is still the fact that you aren’t able to track your users’ activity and implement your branding.
+However, the biggest disadvantage is still the fact that you aren’t able to track your users’ activity.

 3. Install a Plugin

 Plugins are all but synonymous with the most popular CMS, WordPress.
-And with a good reason – there’s a bunch of them, for a bunch of various purposes, all of which save valuable time and, sometimes, money.
+And with a good reason – there’s a bunch of them, all serving a different purpose.
+And booking plugins are no exception.

-First of all, it’s very user-friendly and easy to set up.
-It usually takes a few clicks to get it up and running.
+First of all, setting up a booking plugin is extremely easy.
+With Amelia, it takes just a few clicks to get it up and running.

 Moreover, it saves time and resources.
-You don’t have to program it yourself or hire a web developer, it’s already there, made, working, and left to you to integrate.
+You don’t have to program it yourself or hire a web developer.
+It’s already there, made, and ready to be used.
+You just need to integrate it.

 You can use a free plugin or get a yearly license for a premium plugin for the same price as hiring a developer for just 2 hours (a cheap one for that matter!).

-And, in the age when all of us use different devices, they are usually optimized for all of them.
-So, whether someone tries to book something on their computer or cell phone, it will work just fine.
+And, in the age when all of us use different devices, booking plugins are usually optimized for all of them.
+So, whether someone tries to book something on their computer or cell phone, a plugin-based online booking system will deliver.

-When installing one, you have to make sure that it’s not outdated.
-Often, developers will make a plugin and then quit support and further updates – both very necessary with the ever-evolving technology.
+When installing a booking plugin, you have to make sure that it’s not outdated.
+Developers will often make a plugin and then stop providing support and further updates.
+And both are crucial as technology keeps evolving.

-Don’t install too many, though.
-This could slow down your website.
-Or, even simply installing plugins by different developers could cause conflicts if they don’t work well with each other.
+Also, don’t install too many plugins as it could slow down your website.
+Even simply installing plugins by different developers could cause conflicts if they don’t work well with each other.

 4. Connect via API

-CMS-driven websites most often provide the ability to integrate APIs or application programming interface, the closest that you can get to true and seamless integration of the online booking system besides developing custom code.
+CMS-driven websites most often provide the ability to integrate APIs or application programming interfaces.
+This is the closest that you can get to the true and seamless integration of the online booking system.

-The biggest advantage of APIs is great user experience.
+The biggest advantage of APIs lies in a great user experience.
 External data is integrated into your websites and your users can use it as such, on your website.
 In addition, you have control of the user interface.

-In contrast to some other methods, APIs also allow tracking data and user behavior which could just be the determining factor when you choose between these options.
+In contrast to an external booking page and Iframe, APIs also allow tracking data and user behavior.
+This could be the determining factor when you choose between these options.

 Finally, they allow communication in both directions – your website can push, but also pull data instead of simply displaying it.

 The king of integrations – a piece of code that is a part of your website.
 It can’t get more seamless than that, right?

 As something developed within your website, custom code minimizes the issues of conflicting or bloated code or other issues that might arise when using other methods for the integration of online booking systems.

-Furthermore, since it is your piece of code, custom developed for your website, you have control over absolutely everything.
+Furthermore, since it is your piece of code, tailor-made for your website, you control absolutely everything.

 Finally, you have to maintain this piece of code which means that even when it’s done, you will most likely have to spend more money and time on it.

-You can see it in action here and if you want more options check this list of best WordPress appointment plugins.
+Use our demo page to see it in action and in case you want more options check this list of best WordPress appointment plugins.